-I made a mistake in my personal life the United States has been making for two-hundred and forty-four years.
-The mistake of indiscriminately trusting people who cannot be trusted, giving them the benefit of doubt.
+I made a mistake in my personal life the United States has been pushing for two-hundred and forty-four years—the error of indiscriminately trusting people who cannot be trusted, giving them the benefit of the doubt.

 In my case, a costly mistake that broke my heart (from the looks of it, not hers).

 Evaluating my past relationships with the help of a psychologist friend, a brother from another mother who softened my initial disdain for psychology, I began to recognize how I never really set my paradoxical rules required to trust the collective freedom in our relationship, a societal requirement I preached about publicly eight years ago.